gooofy/zamia-speech/README.md

 ------------

 Many lexicon-related tools rely on Sequitur G2P to compute pronunciations for words missing from the dictionary.
-The necessary models can be downloaded from our file server: [english](http://goofy.zamia.org/voxforge/en/) and [german](http://goofy.zamia.org/voxforge/de/).
+The necessary models can be downloaded from our file server: http://goofy.zamia.org/voxforge/g2p/ .
 For installation, download and unpack them and then put links to them under `data/models` like so:

 ```bash
 data/models/sequitur-dict-de.ipa-latest -> <your model dir>/sequitur-dict-de.ipa-r20180510